 For a half-century, oncologist Donald L. Morton, M.D., broke barriers in cancer research and treatment, acquiring legendary status.
-Chief of the melanoma program and co-director of the surgical oncology fellowship program at the Saint John’s Cancer Institute, Dr. Morton revolutionized a field that too often was stumped by the complexity and tenacity of cancer.
+Chief of the melanoma program and co-director of the surgical oncology fellowship program at the John Wayne Cancer Institute, now known as Saint John’s Cancer Institute, Dr. Morton revolutionized a field that too often was stumped by the complexity and tenacity of cancer.

 “Don Morton was one of the most famous cancer surgeons in the world and was been instrumental in changing the face of cancer and cancer research,” says Anton J. Bilchik, MD, PhD, chief of medicine and chief of gastrointestinal research.